inside.ewu.edu

 CMSD 301S.
 INTRODUCTION TO SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY.
 3 Credits.

-This course provides an overview of speech, hearing and language development, disorders and remediation for students who may have an interest in this discipline as a career choice.
+Provides an overview of speech, hearing and language development, disorders and remediation for students who may have an interest in this discipline as a career choice.

 CMSD 304S.
 PHONETICS.
 3 Credits.